rebma-io/lab/docs/3d/fusion360.md

 awesome to have in this case, but not yet.
-[There are ways to fake it](https://productdesignonline.com/how-to-create-and-use-global-parameters-in-fusion-360/), but I find them overly complicated, and the CSV file with Parameters I/O to be a much simpler solution.
+[There are ways to fake it](https://productdesignonline.com/how-to-create-and-use-global-parameters-in-fusion-360/), but I find them overly complicated, and the CSV file with Parameters I/O is a much simpler solution.

 One of the most powerful things with a parametric modeling tool is being able to create standard parameters that drive the model.
 Often, a lot of